kalpana-premkumar/Hangman/README.md

 # Hangman
-First project in WBS
+First project in WBS.

-Bonus challenge is available in mod_hangman used objects and classes for this Hangman Game
+Bonus challenge  along with  other challenges solution is available in mod_hangman.
+Used objects and classes for this Hangman Game.

+Include hangman colab too.
+Used a intermediate file for testing.